Fun and easy Easter crafts you can do with your kids!

 - Add more mixture around the prize, and fill the top half of the egg with the bath bomb mixture.

-- Close the egg and wipe away any excess mixture that comes out of the sides.
+- Close the egg and wipe away any excess mixture on the sides.

 - Cover your egg in tin foil, and leave overnight to harden.